Why do I get panic attacks for no reason?

 Therapy includes various types of exposure treatment.
 It includes interoceptive exposure, in-vivo exposure and imaginal exposure.

 Interoceptive exposure is an exercise that induces physical sensation in your body.
 For example, hyperventilating can create a tight chest, dizziness, and sweating.
 When you breathe quickly through a straw, it can create a tightness in the throat.
-If you stare at some black and white squares, it will blur your vision.
+It will blur your vision if you stare at some black-and-white squares.

 Therapists encourage panic sufferers to do these exercises to learn to handle fear more effectively.

 In-vivo exposure is about applying exposure to your life.
 If you avoid places, objects or situations, you can put yourself in them.
-For example, using public transport, going for a walk on your own, or going into a confined space.
+For example, using public transport, walking alone, or going into a confined space.

 Exposure does increase your anxiety, but it needs to be so that you can learn to respond to it in more useful ways.
 Usually, you avoid it, so you don’t realise what else to do.
 By confronting your fears, you create the opportunity to do something different.
 Exposure gives you the freedom to live.